What makes quantum clicks special?: Epistemologic Deceptions

-Beyond this single context one can get ``views'' on that single state in which the quantized system has been prepared.
-But these ``views'' come at a price: value indefiniteness.
-(Value indefiniteness is often expressed as ``contextuality,'' but this view is distractive, as it suggests some existing entity which is changing its value; depending on how -- that is, along which context -- it is measured.)
+Beyond this single context, one can have views on that single state in which the quantized system was prepared.
+However, these views come at a price: value indefiniteness.
+(Value indefiniteness is often expressed as contextuality, but this view is distractive, as it suggests some existing entity which is changing its value; depending on how---that is, along which context---it is measured~\cite{Svozil-2018-p}.)
+It might also come as no surprise that by artificially forcing classical relations build on subset relations on Hilbert space entities yields indeterminacies: the standard relation and set theoretical operations on subsets may simply not an adequate framework to investigate vector-worlds.

+Moreover, there are grave issues with regards to interpreting whether or not certain detector clicks indicate non-classical performance: the clicks are observed all right; yet what do they mean?
+(This aspect relates to a discussion~\cite{Kimble-aposterioriQT,Bouwm-aposterioriQTReply} about whether or not a particular quantum teleportation experiment~\cite{Bouwmeester1997} is achieved only as a postdiction.)
+Depending on the type of gadget or configuration of observable chosen the same detector click may simultaneously support very different---indeed even mutually contradicting and exclusive---propositions and conclusions~\cite{svozil-2018-whycontexts,svozil-2020-c}.
+This is aggravated by the fact that there are no rules selecting one gadget or cloud of observables over other gadgets or~clouds.

-This situation might not be taken as a metaphysical conundrum, but perceived rather Socratically: it should come as no surprise that intrinsic~\cite{svozil-94}, emdedded~\cite{toffoli:79} observers have no access to all the information they subjectively desire, but only to a limited amount of properties their system -- be it a virtual or a physical universe -- is capable to express.
-Therefore there is no omniscience in the wider sense of ``all that observers want to know'' but rather than ``all that is operational.''
+This situation might not be taken as a metaphysical conundrum, but perceived rather Socratically: it should come as no surprise that intrinsic~\cite{svozil-94}, emdedded~\cite{toffoli:79} observers have no access to all the information they subjectively desire, but only to a limited amount of properties their system---be it a virtual or a physical universe---is capable of expressing.
+Therefore there is no omniscience in the wider sense of ``all that observers want to know'' but rather ``all that is operational''.

-Anything beyond this narrow ``local omniscience covering a single context'' in which the quantized system has been prepared appears to be a subjective illusion which is only stochastically supported by the quantum formalism -- in terms of Gleason's ``projective views'' on that single, value definite context.
-Experiments may enquire about such value indefinite observables by ``forcing'' a measurement upon a system not prepared or encoded to be ``interrogated'' in that way.
-However, these ``measurements'' of non-existing properties, although seemingly posessing viable outcomes which might be interpreted as referring to some alleged ``hidden'' properties, cannot carry any (consistent classical) content pertaining to that system alone.
+Indeed, we may have been deceived into believing that all observable we believe to epistemically exist are ontic.
+Anything beyond this narrow ``local omniscience covering a single context'' in which the quantized system was prepared appears to be a subjective illusion which is only stochastically supported by the quantum formalism--- in terms of Gleason's ``projective views'' on that single, value definite context.
+Experiments may enquire about such value indefinite observables by ``forcing'' a measurement on a system not prepared or encoded to be interrogated in that way.
+However, these measurements of non-existing properties, although seemingly possessing viable outcomes which might be interpreted as referring to some alleged hidden properties, cannot carry any (consistent classical) content of that system alone.